FamilySearch/pewpew/README.md

   `300 hps` - 300 hits per second

-  While `peak_load` is marked as *optional* that is only true if the current endpoint has a *provides_section* and in that case this endpoint is called only as frequently as needed to keep the buffers of the providers it feeds full.
 - **`stats_id`** <sub><sup>*Optional*</sup></sub> - Key/value string pairs indicating additional keys which will be added to an endpoint's stats identifier.
 A stats identifier is a series of key/value pairs used to identify each endpoint.
 This makes it easier to distinguish endpoints in a test with several endpoints.
 By default every endpoint has a default stats identifier of the HTTP method and the immutable parts of the url.

   In most cases it is not nececessary to specify additional key/value pairs for the `stats_id`, but it can be helpful if multiple endpoints have the same url and method pair and the default `stats_id` is not descriptive enough.